BestSatelliteOptions is reader supported. When you make purchases through links on our site, we may earn a commission. Learn how.

 How can I save money on rural internet?

 There are multiple government programs available for rural residents in need of affordable internet service.
 For example, the Lifeline program helps low-income households get communications services including internet and phone.
-The Emergency Broadband Benefit is another program that helps households affected by the COVID-19 pandemic, low-income families, and students pay for internet costs.
+The Affordable Connectivity Program is another program that helps households that meet the criteria to pay for internet costs.

 How can I improve my rural internet speed?

 The first option most people consider is changing their rural internet provider.
-However, there are a handful of tricks we recommend trying before you might resolve to switch internet providers.
+However, there are a handful of tricks to improve your internet speed that we recommend trying before you might resolve to switch internet providers.

 If you find that your slow internet speed is, in fact, related to your connection type, then it’s probably time to consider all your options.
 DSL and dial-up internet service tend to be the slowest connections, so switching to a fixed wireless or satellite internet provider may offer faster speeds.